Antonino Vallesi is full professor in Psychobiology and Physiological Psychology.

 He has supervised >7 PhD students, 12 post-doctoral fellows and >60 trainees/undergrad/master students.

-He has authored more than 115 peer-reviewed articles in international scientific journals, 7 book chapters, co-edited 1 book, organized various symposia and an international conference, and has been invited as a speaker in several national and international conferences and research institutes.
+He has authored more than 115 peer-reviewed articles in international scientific journals, 7 book chapters, co-edited 1 book, organized various symposia, national and international conferences, and has been invited as a speaker in several national and international conferences and research institutes.

-He teaches Cognitive Neuroscience, Neuroimaging and Brain Stimulation, Foundations of Psychology and Methodology for the Behavioral Sciences at University of Padua.
+He has taught Cognitive Neuroscience, Neuroimaging and Brain Stimulation, Foundations of Psychology and Methodology for the Behavioral Sciences at University of Padua.

 He has served as Associate and Guest Editor for Frontiers in Psychology (Cognition section) and Brain Sciences (2020-), and is also in the editorial board of Journal of Cognitive Enhancement – Springer (2016-); BioMed Research International (since 2015) etc. He has served as an ad hoc reviewer for numerous international journals including Plos Biology, Brain, Neurosci Biobehav R, Cereb Cortex, Neurobiol Aging, Neuroimage, Hum Brain Mapp, J Cogn Neurosci, Cortex, Neuropsychologia etc.